Ansar99/Shape-Recognition-Project/README.md

 # Shape It Up

-Shape It Up is a program that finds and identifies 2d geometric shapes in an image.
+Shape It Up is a program that finds and identifies 2d geometric shapes in a .jpg image.

 ## Installation